rackerlabs/technical-blog/_posts/2016-05-13-keystone_horizon_nginx_Ubuntu_1604.md

 Run OpenStack Keystone and Horizon using Nginx on Ubuntu 16.04
 ==============================================================

-I have previously written an article showing how to [convert OpenStack from using an Apache server for both Keystone and the Horizon interface](https://developer.rackspace.com/blog/keystone_horizon_nginx/).
-Since that article was written OpenStack has moved to the Mitaka release and Unbuntu has moved to a new long term release "Ubuntu 16.04 - xenial" These two releases bring a number of changes to the configuration.
-This article shows you how to make the transition to ngix running these newer releases.
+I have previously wrote an article showing how to [convert OpenStack from using an Apache server for both Keystone and the Horizon interface](https://developer.rackspace.com/blog/keystone_horizon_nginx/).
+Since that article was written, OpenStack has moved to the Mitaka release, and Unbuntu has moved to a new long term release "Ubuntu 16.04 - xenial".
+These two releases bring a number of changes to the configuration.
+In this article, I show you how to make the transition to ngix running these newer releases.
 <!-- more -->

-The article assumes you have a working OpenStack environment running the Mitaka release on Ubuntu 16.04.
-All work will be performed on the controller node for those using a multi-node OpenStack cluster.
+The article assumes you have a working OpenStack cluster, running the Mitaka release on Ubuntu 16.04.
+All work will be performed on the controller node for those developers using a multi-node OpenStack cluster.

 First, stop the running keystone and apache services: